"Frank Rose is one of the world's most insightful technology writers."

 —Randall Rothenberg, CEO, Interactive Advertising Bureau

 Frank Rose wrote The Art of Immersion after a decade as a contributing editor at Wired, reporting on the impact of technology on entertainment, advertising, and society.
-Along the way he covered such stories as the making of Avatar, Sony’s enormous gamble on the PlayStation 3, Samsung and the rise of the South Korean techno-state, and the posthumous career of Philip K. Dick in Hollywood.
+Along the way he covered such stories as the making of Avatar, Samsung and the rise of the South Korean techno-state, and the posthumous career of Philip K. Dick in Hollywood.

-Frank has been a keynote speaker at such conferences as ad:tech Sydney, Sheffield Doc/Fest, and the Guardian's Changing Media Summit, and he has joined debates about the future of media at South by Southwest, Ars Electronica, and MIT.
-He has lectured at Columbia, NYU, and USC, taken part in R&D symposia at the Museum of Modern Art and the BBC, addressed corporate marketing conferences at Timberland and Unilever, and participated in speaker series at Google and Lucasfilm.
-He continues to follow the evolution of storytelling on his Deep Media blog and sometimes gets involved directly, as with his realization of Millennium Magazine in connection with David Fincher's production of The Girl with the Dragon Tattoo.
+A senior fellow at Columbia University School of the Arts, Frank is a faculty co-leader of its seminar in digital storytelling strategy, presented in partnership with Columbia Business School, and a member of its Digital Storytelling Lab.
+He has been a keynote speaker at film festivals and marketing conferences worldwide, from ad:tech Sydney to Sheffield Doc/Fest to The Guardian's Changing Media Summit in London.
+He has lectured at NYU, USC, and Stanford, taken part in R&D symposia at the Museum of Modern Art and the BBC, addressed corporate marketing teams at Timberland and Unilever, participated in speaker series at Google and Lucasfilm, and joined debates about the future of media at the Cannes Film Festival, Ars Electronica, South by Southwest, and MIT.
+He continues to follow the evolution of storytelling on his Deep Media blog and sometimes gets involved directly, as with his realization of Millennium magazine in connection with David Fincher's production of The Girl with the Dragon Tattoo.

-A native of Virginia, Frank came to New York after earning a BA in journalism from Washington & Lee.
-He lives in the East Village of Manhattan, where he got his start in the '70s covering the punk scene at CBGB for the Village Voice.
+A native of Virginia, Frank came to New York after earning a degree in journalism from Washington & Lee.
+He lives in the East Village of Manhattan, where he got his start in the '70s covering the punk scene at CBGB for The Village Voice. ■